 An impressive number of Springbrook Creek Watershed neighbors participated in the Wild Fish Conservancy’s stream typing inventory performed in 2014.
 Springbrook Creek is one of the most productive salmonid streams on the island, supporting populations of trout, coho and chum salmon.
 Learn more and view map.

-- Land Trust Owned
+- Land Trust Preserves

 - Private Easement